erhant/crypto-notes/content/zkhack/3-building-a-snark-pt2.md

 Why we do this fantastic thing is due to a lemma; if $\forall y \in H : P(y) = P(W(y))$ then the wire constraints are satisfied.

 However, there is a problem: $P(W(y))$ has degree $d \times d = d^2$ but we want prover to work in linear time $d$ only!
 PLONK uses a very nice trick: use product check proof to reduce this to a constraint of linear degree.
-This trick is called the “PLONK Permutation” trick.
+This trick is called the "PLONK Permutation" trick.

 ### (4) Output of last gate is 0